-- The medication supply in the nurse's office contains only FDA approved Over-the-Counter (OTC) medications.
-They will be administered according to the printed label directions. - Parent/Guardian must have signed the Student Health History, Emergency Release & Medication Permission form with the OTC medications checked that the nurse can give on an as needed basis. - If student requires OTC medications that are not from the nurse's OTC medication supply, dated written permission including student name, medication name and reason it is to be given at school must accompany the OTC medication.
+- The medication supply in the Nurse's Office contains only FDA approved Over-the-Counter (OTC) medications.
+They will be administered according to the printed label directions. - Parent/Guardian must have signed the Student Health History, Emergency Release & Medication Permission form with the OTC medications checked that the School Nurse can give on an as needed basis. - If student requires OTC medications that are not from the School Nurse's OTC medication supply, dated written permission including student name, medication name and reason it is to be given at school must accompany the OTC medication.
 The medication needs to be in the original, previously unopened container with legible printed directions and expiration date.
 OTC medications from home will only be given according to the printed label directions. - Allergy, cold, migraine, and menstrual medications are not provided.
 The generic Benadryl is used only for treatment of allergic reactions.
-No student will be given aspirin-containing products without health care provider's orders.
+No student will be given aspirin-containing products without healthcare provider's orders and parent/guardian permission.